whitelunarium/pages_fork/hacks/plagiarism/C1-activation.md

 lxdData:
   Title: "Landmark Plagiarism Cases"
   Description: >
-    Plagiarism isn't just a classroom rule—it's a real-world issue with serious, sometimes career-changing consequences.
-The following case studies show what actually happens when plagiarism is uncovered, from bestselling authors to world-famous musicians and public figures.
-Each case is factual, with documented outcomes -- lawsuits, lost money, damaged reputations, and public scrutiny.
+    Plagiarism has real consequences—lawsuits, lost money, damaged reputations, and public embarrassment.
+These true stories show what happens when famous authors, musicians, and leaders are caught copying.
+See what’s at stake when you don’t give credit.
   Audience: "High school and college students"
   LearningObjectives:
     - "Recognize real-world consequences of plagiarism."